Santushtt/my-website/README.md

 # my-website
-A fully responsive and interactive Netflix Clone Website
+A fully responsive and interactive Netflix Clone Website built using html,css design to showcase front-end web development skills.